-The centerpiece of the city is the Manhattan Beach Pier, which for nearly a century has stretched 928 feet into the Pacific Ocean the ocean, providing remarkable coastal views unrivaled by any beach in the area.
-Fishing is allowed off the pier and no fishing license is required.
+The city’s centerpiece is the Manhattan Beach Pier, which for nearly a century has stretched 928 feet into the Pacific Ocean the ocean, providing remarkable coastal views unrivaled by any beach in the area.
+Fishing is allowed off the pier, and no fishing license is required.
 The pier is also a great place to watch the surfers ride the waves.

 Roundhouse Aquarium & Cafe

 At the end of the pier is the red-roofed Roundhouse Marine Studies Lab and Aquarium, with its 3,500-gallon shark tank holding species native to Santa Monica Bay.
 The aquarium is open to the public Friday, Saturday, and Sunday.
 Admission to the Manhattan Beach pier aquarium is free.